 Becoming a Member

 It’s easy, but first we recommend you come along and try it hands on.
-Take the time to observe what we do and how we go about it.
-There’s more to it than first meets the eye.
+Take the time to see what we do and how we go about it.
+There’s more to it than meets the eye - its fun.

-We suggest if you think you might want to become a member, come along several times and even come to a workshop evening.
+If you think you might want to become a member, come along several times and even come to a workshop evening.
 Take the time to share a coffee and talk to more than one member.
-By then you will have met a few members, one or two of which just might turn out to be your chosen building or sailing mentors if needed.
+By then you will have met a few members, one or two of which just might turn out to be your choice to be a boat building or sailing mentor.
+We always have second hand boats for sale so you dont't have to build one.

 Only then will we offer you a membership form.
 Your annual membership fee will also cover insurance against any third party claim that might arise from your sailing activity.
-Our Saturday sailors contribute an additional $1 levy each Saturday toward the annual trophy night expenses.
+Our Saturday sailors contribute an additional $1 levy each Saturday toward the maintenance expenses i.e. repairs to bouys and general up keep of equipment associated with Saturday sailing.

 We have members who used to own or sail ocean going yachts, members who used to fly planes (real and models), race cars and so on.
 The diversity of our membership base is a great asset, allowing the contributions to be many and varied.